Subscribe to get access

 Read more of this content when you subscribe today.

 If you’re concerned for the planet, it makes sense that you’d want your car to be eco-friendly.
 While electric cars are good for the environment and will be legally required in a few decades in many countries around the world.
 Yet there are still some ways that you can use your fossil fuel powered car in a more eco-friendly way until the inevitable switch.

-So, if you’ve got a gas or diesel powered car but you’re looking to reduce your fuel consumption where possible, we’ve got some tips for you.
+So, if you’ve got a gas or diesel powered car but you’re in the right place looking to reduce your fuel consumption where possible.
+All because we’ve got some tips for you.
 With these tips, you’ll be able to save money and help the planet.
 You may even improve your health and fitness in the long term.

 Here are 5 ways to make your car more eco-friendly!

 If you’ve got an SUV or reasonably large car, it’s not uncommon to keep unnecessary things.
 From old kids’ toys to junk you’ve been meaning to throw away for years… there’s so much dead weight that gets carried around in your vehicle every single day.